 It was a fitting end to an excellent event which had gone precisely according to plan and without accident or mishap.
 It had also succeeded in raising over £55,000 for the Vintners’ Foundation and the Lord Mayor’s Appeal, a great achievement by any standards.

 Those cyclists who took part were:

 The Master (Rupert Clevely); Liverymen Will Butler-Adams, David Chittick, James Davy, Daniel Dix, Tom Everington, Ian Harris, Alex Hingston, Annabel Hunt, John Mansfield and Phil Tuck; Freemen Charlie Hamilton, Paul Letheren, Will Nall, John Thorne and Tim Tweedy; guests and friends Bertie Brooks, Mark Cliff, Johnny Glover, Rob Hartley, Gayle Vickers and Mark Wood.
-Last (not in the literal sense) but by no means least was our own indomitable Office Manager, Glenn Roberts.
+Last (not in the literal sense) but by no means least was our own indomitable Membership Secretary and Office & Systems Manager, Glenn Roberts.

 Vintners Company Covid 19 Appeal – City Harvest Update: This appeal is now closed The appeal has raised over £33,000.00 for City Harvest Thank you to all our members for their wonderful support As part of the Vintners’ Company’s Covid 19 Appeal, we are asking members

 Master’s Installation 2019 On Wednesday 10th July 2019, Mr Christopher (Chris) Davey was installed as the 525th Master of the Vintners’ Company The Master ‘badged’ his Wardens as follows: Upper Warden: Ann Hill Renter Warden: Edward Berry Swan Warden: Anthony Fairbank The events of the day